 Hilda’s tales reveal an ancient world where women rule in Peony Valley: until fighters trample it and only the wise woman holds power to resist.
 Hilda despairs of the Wellstowe women when they turn on each other instead of standing up against oppression.
 Her stories begin to transform each of them.
 If she can help them work together, they may have a chance to bring back their traditions of respect for women, community and mother earth.

 Headman’s wife Oswynne must decide whether to risk losing everything to support Elder Edith against the Thane.
 Seren the healer can raise magic mist – but will it stop the Thane taking over their Moot?

 The Swan-Bone Flute is in process of finalisation.
-It is the first book of a trilogy: look out for The Antler Mask and The Dolphin-Rib Harp!
+It is the first book of The Storyteller Trilogy: look out for The Antler Mask and The Dolphin-Rib Harp!